FREQUENTLY ASKED QUESTIONS

 A: Calvary students typically score in the 75th percentile across the board on the Terra Nova 3 standardized test.
 Our ACT scores are typically 4 points higher than the Kentucky State average and 3 points higher than the national average on the Composite Score.

 - Q: What percentage of CCS graduates enroll in college?

 A: CCS is very much a college prep institution.
 We typically see 95% or higher of our graduates either enrolled in college the following fall or entering the military.
 Recent CCS graduates have attended a variety of colleges and universities, including: Vanderbilt, Purdue, West Point, Cedarville, Liberty, Georgetown, Northern Kentucky University and the University of Kentucky, University of Louisville, University of Cincinnati among others.
 A typical CCS graduating class will be awarded in excess of $400,000 in scholarship per year.

 - Q: What athletic opportunities are offered at CCS?

 A: Calvary Christian School participates as part of the Kentucky High School Athletic Association (KHSAA).
 Calvary offers a wide range of athletic opportunities at all levels, to include: Soccer (Boys & Girls), Volleyball (Girls), Cross Country (Boys & Girls), Golf (Boys), Archery (Boys & Girls), Basketball (Boys & Girls), Swimming (Boys & Girls), Cheerleading (Girls), Tennis (Boys & Girls), Track and Field (Boys & Girls), Baseball (Boys) and Softball (Girls)

-- Q: What kinds of extra-curricular activities are available?
+- Q: What types of extra-curricular activities are available?

 A: For Elementary students there are intramural teams for soccer, baseball and softball.
 There are also Lego Robotics and academic teams for upper elementary.
 There are “Odyssey of the Mind” teams for all age levels.
 There is also a Cougar Council comprised of 6th Grade leaders.
 In the Middle and High School we have Lego Robotics, Odyssey of the Mind, Academic Teams, National Junior Honor Society and National Honor Society, BETA Club, Student Ambassadors, Pep Band, Sounds of Praise Ensemble.
 There is also a Student Council elected by the Student Body.